semiologic/sem-opt-in-front/readme.txt

 == Installation ==

 1. Upload the plugin folder to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-1. Create a WordPress Category called 'Blog' or 'News'.
+3. Create a WordPress Category called 'Blog' or 'News'.
 You can safely rename it afterwards -- what really counts is a slug of 'blog' or 'news'.

 == Change Log ==

+= 4.1.2 =

+- WP 3.5 compat

 = 4.1.1 =